 - The median age of U.S. Hispanics (29.5) is lower than that of Ecuadorians (32.9) and the U.S. population (37.8).

 - U.S. Hispanics ages 18 and older are less likely to be married (46%) than Ecuadorians (50%).

-- Some 7% of U.S. Hispanic women ages 15 to 44 gave birth in the 12 months prior to the July 2017 American Community Survey.
-That was similar to the rate for Ecuadorian women (7%).
+- 6% of U.S. Hispanic females ages 15 to 44 gave birth in the 12 months prior to the July 2021 American Community Survey.
+The rate for Ecuadorian females was the same (6%).

-- About 70% of U.S. Hispanics ages 5 and older speak only English at home or speak English at least “very well,” compared with 60% of Ecuadorians.
+- 72% of U.S. Hispanics ages 5 and older speak only English at home or speak English at least “very well,” compared with 61% of Ecuadorians.

-- Similarly, 64% of Hispanic adults are English proficient, as are 52% of Ecuadorian adults.
+- Meanwhile, 67% of Hispanic adults are English proficient, as are 55% of Ecuadorian adults.